Y-yug-S-shah/IR-Sim-101/detection_notes/analyst_walkthrough.md

 - Data Source: `o365_login_events.csv`
 - A successful login was detected from **Singapore**, a geo-location never previously seen for this user.
-- The login was from an unfamiliar browser and occurred at 2:19 AM IST.
+- The login was from an unfamiliar browser and occurred at 10:03 AM IST.
-- Historical data showed this user typically logs in from Mumbai, India.
+- Historical data showed this user typically logs in from India.

 ✅ **Alert Triggered**: `O365_Suspicious_Login_GeoMismatch`